Transcript: Tongue Worm in Human Eye

-For years I’ve shared many a foodborne malady.
-When people think foodborne illness they think tummy flu, Not, toxin megacolon… or sexually transmitted fish toxins, or any of the other bizarre case reports I run across of things one can contract at the dinner table.
+Let me start by saying this one is not for the squeamish.
+For years, I’ve shared many a foodborne malady.
+When people think foodborne illness, they tend to think of tummy flu.
+Not toxic megacolon, or sexually transmitted fish toxins, or any of the other bizarre case reports I run across of things one can contract at the dinner table.

-Well this year, published recently in the official CDC journal Emerging Infectious Diseases, I think I found something that takes the cake.
-It wasn’t the sushi worm found living in someone’s stomach, or the swallowed fish bone that came poking out.
-No, it was Linguatula serrate, tongue worm in human eye.
+Well, published recently in the official CDC journal, Emerging Infectious Diseases, I think I found something that takes the cake.
+It wasn’t the sushi worm found living in someone’s stomach, or a swallowed fish bone that came poking out.
+No, it was Linguatula serrata, tongue worm in human eye.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Serena